 Qualified and motivated employees play a central role in the provision of high-quality insurance services for customers.
-That is why great importance is attached to continuously
+That is why great importance is attached to continuously increasing our attractiveness as an employer and developing our corporate culture.
+In addition, IT is a key factor for operational performance and is focused on ensuring the highest security standards and implementing regulatory requirements.
+A comprehensive and effective compliance management system has been set up in Vienna Insurance Group to ensure compliance with regulatory requirements.
+Further details can be found in the respective topic chapters.
 VIG actively engages with stakeholders to understand their concerns and expectations, which helps to refine strategies and enhance sustainability performance (see also chapter SBM-2 "Interests and views of stakeholders").

 VIG offers policyholders a wide range of insurance products and services tailored to the needs of the different policyholder segments.
 The advantages include comprehensive risk coverage and a conservative investment and reinsurance policy.
 Other stakeholders also benefit from VIG's commitment to sustainability, employee development and corporate social responsibility.
-Details on the key financial performance indicators that form the basis for assessing the business development are described in the chapter "Financial performance indicators" starting on page 44.
+Details on the key financial performance indicators that form the basis for assessing the business development are described in the chapter "Financial performance indicators" starting on page 8.